 “…a range of collaborative engagements with CAMHS commissioners, the DHSC, Strategic Health Authorities etc...”.

 Finding 5 – In performance measurement and management systems of complex multi-stakeholder organisations ambiguity manifests itself as competition amongst stakeholders.
-The sources of this ambiguity appear to be: (a) Ambiguity over the purpose of PMS; (b) lack of awareness of each stakeholder’s priorities; (c) ambiguity over the interpretation of performance measures, targets and priorities; and, (d) tensions over strategic versus operational and universal versus local uses of performance measures.
+The sources of this ambiguity appear to be: (a) Ambiguity over the purpose of PMS; (b) lack of awareness of each stakeholder’s priorities; (c) ambiguity over the interpretation of performance measures, targets and priorities; and (d) tensions over strategic versus operational and universal versus local uses of performance measures.

 5. DISCUSSION